dwjohnston/javascript-101/lesson-104-arrays/README.md

 Let's talk about what we're doing here:

-1. Firstly, we're calling an _object function_ (a function that belongs to and object, in this case the object is the `letters` array).
+1. Firstly, we're calling an _object function_ (a function that belongs to an object, in this case the object is the `letters` array).
 2. We pass as the first and only argument, a function: `(value) => {//...}` This is commonly known as a [_lambda_ or _anonymous_ function.](https://en.wikipedia.org/wiki/Anonymous_function#:~:text=In%20computer%20programming%2C%20an%20anonymous,not%20bound%20to%20an%20identifier.).
 (Unfortunately AWS Lambda functions, which is a service provided by Amazon confuses the terminology a bit 😭 )
 3. That function has a parameter `value`, that is is going to be the current element as the we iterate over the array.
 4. We print the value.